Do Arrests Show Up On Background Checks? (6 Steps to Check Now)

 If an individual was arrested but found not to be guilty, they are considered not guilty, and the charges were dropped.
 If the individual was arrested and convicted of a crime, the crime will be on their permanent record since they were guilty of the offense.

 Step 2.
-Is The Arrest Pending?
+Is the Arrest Pending?

 A pending case means the person was arrested for the crime committed.
 However, they have not yet been convicted of a crime since the trial is still pending.
 The pending court case can be due to a plea bargain in the works, motions during trial, issues with witnesses, and gathering the correct jurors.

 Step 3.
-Is It A Felony?
+Is It a Felony?

-A misdemeanor, also known as a felony conviction, will show up on the background check if an employer is requesting criminal history or background information on a potential employee 1.
-A felony is considered the most drastic type of crime, since it involves violence, and is taken more seriously in the court of law.
+A misdemeanor, also known as a felony conviction, will show up on the background check if an employer is requesting criminal history or background information on a potential employee.1 A felony is considered the most drastic type of crime, since it involves violence, and is taken more seriously in the court of law.
 Some of the most common felonies involve fraud, armed robbery, or murder.

 If someone was convicted of a felony, this DOES show up on a background check and can indicate a permanent marker on their record.
 Unfortunately, this can hamper this individual from applying for housing loans, renting an apartment, getting a loan from a bank, and getting a job at a new place of employment.